London Borough of Lambeth: History

-Political events

-In 1979, the administration of Edward ("Red Ted") Knight organised the borough's first public demonstration against the Thatcher government.
-In 1985 Knight's Labour administration was subjected to rate-capping, with its budget restricted by the government.
-Knight and most of the Labour councillors protested by refusing to propose budgets.
-As a result of the protest, 32 councillors were ordered to repay interest lost by the council due to budgeting delays and were disqualified from office for five years.

-In 1991, Joan Twelves' administration failed to collect the poll tax and opposed the war in the Persian Gulf.
-The following year, Twelves and 12 other councillors were suspended from the local Labour Party by regional officials for advocating non-payment of the poll tax and other ideas.
-Twelves' deputy leader at this time was John Harrison.

-From 1978 to 2002 the council comprised 64 members, elected from 20 three-member and two two-member wards.
-Before this, the council had 60 members elected from 20 three-member wards.
-Just before the 2010 election, its political balance was 37 Labour members, 18 Liberal Democrats, seven Conservatives and one Green, giving Labour an eleven-member majority.
-In the 2010 Lambeth Council election, Labour gained seats and the Liberal Democrats, Conservatives and Greens lost seats.
-In 2014 the Liberal Democrats lost their seats, Conservatives were reduced to three and the Greens to one.
-Labour, gaining seats from the Conservatives and Liberal Democrats, had 59 seats.

 In the 2016 European Union referendum, Lambeth had the highest share of Remain votes in the United Kingdom at 78.62%, second to overseas territory Gibraltar's 95.9%.

 Geography

 Lambeth is a long, thin borough, about 3 mi wide and 7 mi long.
 Brixton is its civic centre, and there are other town centres.
 The largest shopping areas are (in order of size) Streatham, Brixton, Vauxhall, Clapham and West Norwood.

 In the northern part of the borough are the central London districts of the South Bank, Vauxhall and Lambeth; in the south are the suburbs of Gipsy Hill, Streatham, West Dulwich and West Norwood.
 In between are the developed and inner-city districts of Brixton, Brixton Hill, Streatham Hill, Clapham, Clapham Park, Herne Hill, Stockwell, Tulse Hill and Kennington, each at different stages of gentrification with suburban and urban elements.
 Vauxhall and South Lambeth are central districts in the process of redevelopment with high-density business and residential property.
 Streatham lies between suburban London and inner-city Brixton, with the suburban and developed areas of Streatham, Streatham Hill and Streatham Vale.

 The London Borough of Southwark lies to the east of the Borough of Lambeth.
-To the west is the London Borough of Wandsworth; to the south-west is the London Borough of Merton; and to the south is the London Borough of Croydon.
+To the west is the London Borough of Wandsworth; to the south-west is the London Borough of Merton; and to the south is the London Borough of Croydon and the London Borough of Bromley.